pour-aboughadareh/Stabilitysoft/README.md

 How to use STABILITYSOFT in R
 ================================================

-STABILITYSOFT calculates the several parametric and non-parametric statistics as defined in STABILITYSOFT: a new online program to calculate parametric and non-parametric stability statistics. ?????????????? (submitted).
+STABILITYSOFT calculates the several parametric and non-parametric statistics as defined in STABILITYSOFT: a new online program to calculate parametric and non-parametric stability statistics.
+Applications in Plant Sciences (submitted).

 Step 1: loading the library
 --------------------------